The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 4. The Spice House, Ho Chi Minh City

-This restaurant specializes in Vietnamese cuisine and serves dishes from other countries like Thailand and India.
-The chef has won many awards for his cooking skills over the years, so you can expect an outstanding experience if you choose to dine here.
-You’ll find everything from curries and soups to noodles on their menu and vegetarian options like stir-fry vegetables with tofu or veggies with rice paper rolls (both pictured above).
+You’ll find everything from curries and soups to noodles on their menu and vegetarian options like stir-fried vegetables with tofu or veggies with rice paper rolls (both pictured above).

 If you don’t feel like eating rice at all, they have plenty of options for those who prefer noodles instead: pho noodle soup with beef cuts ($6), vermicelli noodle soup with seafood ($8), vermicelli noodle soup at night market ($6-$8) are just some examples!
 There are also plenty of appetizers available such as spring rolls ($3-$4), shrimp chips ($5-$7), and fried dumplings called nem nuong cuon ($4).